Scientific Name

 Primula elatior is a herbaceous perennial plant that grows up to 12 inches (30 cm) tall and up to 10 inches (25 cm) wide.
 It forms rosettes of green, up to 6 inches (15 cm) long and up to 2.4 inches (6 cm) wide leaves.

-The flowers are light yellow and appear in spring in clusters of 10 to 30 together on a single, up to 12 inches (30 cm) tall stem.
+The flowers are light yellow and appear in spring in clusters of 10 to 30 on a single stem up to 12 inches (30 cm) tall.

 Potted indoor Primulas are a delightful way to usher out winter or welcome in the spring.
 They are available in a wide range of striking colors, forming a mass of flowers.
-Most people prefer the taller, upright delicate Primulas indoors, but even a pot of common Primula is a nice addition.
+Most people prefer the taller, upright, delicate Primulas indoors, but even a pot of common Primula is a nice addition.
 Extend the flowering season by pinching off dying buds.
-After the plant has done blooming, consider moving it outside.
-While inside, do not overwater; wilting even though the plant is getting water is a sign of root rot.
+After the plant has finished blooming, consider moving it outside.
+While inside, do not overwater; wilting, even when the plant is getting water, is a sign of root rot.

-It's unlikely you'll be repotting your potted Primula.
-If you do, make sure not to bury them too deep—burying too deep is a prime reason Primula plants succumb.
-Bury the plants so the top of the root ball is slightly elevated above the level of the surrounding soil.
+It's unlikely you'll need to repot your Primula.
+If you do, make sure not to bury them too deep—it's a prime reason Primula plants succumb.
+Bury the plants so that the top of the root ball is slightly above the surrounding soil.
 Never pile soil up around the stem of a flowering plant.

 They are propagated from seeds, which are sown directly in soil or potting media.
 Most pots of indoor Primula are purchased as flowering plants, destined to be set atop a desk, sill, or table until they're done flowering.